mattermost/docs/source/administration/upgrade.rst

 .. note::
   If you are upgrading an HA cluster, `review these upgrade notes instead <https://docs.mattermost.com/deployment/cluster.html#upgrade-guide>`_.

 #.
-Review `important-upgrade-notes <https://docs.mattermost.com/administration/important-upgrade-notes.html?highlight=important%20upgrade>`_ to make sure you are aware of any actions you need to take before or after upgrading from your particular version.
+Review the :doc:`important-upgrade-notes` to make sure you are aware of any actions you need to take before or after upgrading from your particular version.

 #.
 In a terminal window on the server that hosts Mattermost Server, change to your home directory.
 If any, delete files and directories that might still exist from a previous download.